 Understanding the mechanics of the mind, and how the brain works, is critical to learning how to manage yourself and develop new behaviours for dealing with Defensiveness.

-Let’s have a look at some different examples of Defensive behaviour…
+Let’s have a look at some different signs of Defensive behaviour…

 How to Recognise the Signs of Defensive Behaviour